srakrn/srakrn/README.md

 __Data Engineer, Adastra Thailand__

-Sirakorn Lamyai (they/them or xe/xem, "เธอ" in Thai) is a Data Engineer at Adastra (Thailand) Company Limited.
-Their distinction includes but not limited to Data Science and Data Engineering
+Sirakorn Lamyai (Tan - they/them) is a Data Engineer at Adastra (Thailand).
+Their distinction includes data platform implementations, data warehousing, ETL solutions, business intelligence (BI), data science, machine learning, and other related topics.

-Sirakorn graduated from the Department of Computer of Engineering, Kasetsart University, pursuing the bachelor’s degree of Computer Engineering with Second Degree honour.
-During their residency at the Theory Research Group, their interests include adversarial training, robust learning, and machine learning explainability.
-Their dissertation is “Clustering Method to Fasten Adversarial Training Process”.
+Sirakorn obtained their Bachelor's degree in Computer Engineering with second honours from the Department of Computer Engineering, Kasetsart University (Bangkhen Campus).
+They formerly resided in the Theory Research Group, working on the academic scope of Deep Learning problems.
+Their dissertation topic is "Clustering Method to Strengthen Adversarial Attacks in Deep Learning Models"

-Sirakorn was an intern at BRAIN Laboratory at Vidyasirimedhi Institute of Science and Technology (VISTEC), where they co-authored two research papers mainly on Brain-Controlled Interfaces.
+Sirakorn's experiences cover the business, academic, and research fields.
+Their former distinction includes Brain-Controlled Interfaces (BCI) and experiments on humans; deep learning; intensive data science training instructor and teaching assistant; and more.